COVER Protocol (COVER) Reaches Market Cap of $14.89 Million

-COVER Protocol (CURRENCY:COVER) traded down 16.3% against the U.S. dollar during the 24 hour period ending at 14:00 PM Eastern on October 8th.
-Over the last week, COVER Protocol has traded 18.4% higher against the U.S. dollar.
-COVER Protocol has a total market capitalization of $14.89 million and approximately $16.59 million worth of COVER Protocol was traded on exchanges in the last day.
-One COVER Protocol coin can now be purchased for about $188.07 or 0.00397019 BTC on popular exchanges.
+COVER Protocol (CURRENCY:COVER) traded down 16.3% against the dollar during the 1 day period ending at 18:00 PM ET on October 13th.
+COVER Protocol has a total market cap of $14.89 million and $16.59 million worth of COVER Protocol was traded on exchanges in the last day.
+In the last seven days, COVER Protocol has traded 18.4% higher against the dollar.
+One COVER Protocol coin can currently be purchased for $188.07 or 0.00397019 BTC on popular exchanges.

 - Polygon (MATIC) traded up 2.4% against the dollar and now trades at $1.32 or 0.00002639 BTC.